4. The Solution to the Dinosaur Paradox

 Investigating the Possibilities

-There has actually been a suggestion that the universal gravity constant G could have changed.
-But as stated earlier, our preference would be to avoid hypothesizing a change in a fundamental property of science as a means of resolving a science paradox.
-Yet there may still be someone who wants to pursue this hypothesis on the argument that without a time machine how we can be certain that G has not changed.
-But the problem with this argument is that in effect we do have a ‘time machine’.
+There has been a suggestion that the universal gravitational constant G might have changed.
+However, as stated earlier, our preference is to avoid hypothesizing changes in fundamental physical constants as a means of resolving a scientific paradox.
+Yet, some may still argue that, without a time machine, we cannot be certain that G has remained constant.
+The problem with this argument is that, in effect, we do have a "time machine."

-Nevertheless the author is going to rule that the changing gravitational constant hypothesis is not a realistic explanation for how the dinosaurs grew so large.
-Changes in the gravitational constant G that may, or may not, be possible over vast distances of billions of light years will not work to account for the huge change in the size of terrestrial animals that occurred on the Earth a mere hundred million years ago.
-Occam's razor directs us to toss out the changing gravitational constant hypothesis; for if we try to use the changing gravitational constant hypothesis to account for the large size of the dinosaurs this in itself creates so many unsolvable problems that it completely muddles our understanding of the laws of reality.
+Nevertheless, we must rule out the changing gravitational constant hypothesis as a realistic explanation for how dinosaurs grew so large.
+Changes in the gravitational constant G that may or may not be possible over billions of light-years will not account for the drastic increase in the size of terrestrial animals that occurred on Earth a mere hundred million years ago.
+Occam's razor directs us to discard this hypothesis because attempting to use it to explain the large size of dinosaurs introduces so many unsolvable problems that it completely muddles our understanding of the laws of reality.

 The next possible variable is the total mass of the Earth.
-About 4.6 billion years ago, in the earliest stages of the birth of the Earth, the mass of the Earth grew rapidly as it, along with the other planets, swept up the debris of the early solar system.
-However relatively quickly, within a matter of the first several million years, almost every possible collision between objects that could have occurred, would and did occur.
-So for all practical purposes, the mass of the Earth has been constant for billions of years.
-The physical evidence supporting this last statement comes from the study of the craters left on the planets and moons, in particular we can learn about the Earth by studying the Moon.
+About 4.6 billion years ago, during the earliest stages of Earth's formation, the planet's mass increased rapidly as it, along with other planets, swept up debris from the early solar system.
+However, within the first several million years, nearly all possible collisions between objects that could have occurred did occur.
+For all practical purposes, the mass of the Earth has remained constant for billions of years.
+Physical evidence supporting this conclusion comes from the study of impact craters on planets and moons — particularly the Moon, which provides valuable insights into Earth's history.

-The Earth and Moon revolve around their common center of mass as they occupy the same orbit around the Sun, and as these two objects orbit around the Sun they are occasionally bombarded with asteroids.
-The small asteroids that approach the Earth usually burn up in the atmosphere and even when a large meteorite reaches the surface to create a large crater the evidence of that crater is eventually washed away by erosion.
-Consequently there is only a small partial record of these meteorite impacts on the Earth.
-But on the Moon, where there is no atmosphere or oceans, every meteorite impact leaves its mark for nearly all of time.
-So we can study the permanent crater record left on the Moon with the understanding that the rate of asteroid impacts on the Moon will correspond to the rate of asteroid impacts on the Earth.
+The Earth and Moon revolve around their common center of mass while occupying the same orbit around the Sun.
+As these two bodies orbit the Sun, they are occasionally bombarded by asteroids.
+Small asteroids that approach Earth usually burn up in the atmosphere, and even when a large meteorite reaches the surface and creates a crater, the evidence is eventually erased by erosion.
+Consequently, only a partial record of meteorite impacts remains on Earth.

 The vast majority of craters on the Moon are over three billion years old.
-Thus we can conclude that there have been relative few meteorite impacts hitting either the Moon or the Earth over the last three billion years.
-Likewise, for all practical purposes, we conclude that the mass of Earth has been constant for at least three billion years.
-Thus the mass of the Earth has not changed by a significant amount between the Mesozoic era and the present.
+This suggests that relatively few meteorite impacts have occurred on either the Moon or the Earth over the last three billion years.
+Consequently, for all practical purposes, we can conclude that the mass of the Earth has remained constant for at least that long.
+Therefore, the Earth's mass has not changed significantly between the Mesozoic era and the present.

 diagram of density layers

-Another reason why a changing radius is not the answer is because it is not physically possible to compact the Earth enough to significantly effect the acceleration due to gravity g before coming to the problem of density inversion.
-Calculations show that if we tried to go backwards in time, inflating the Earth to produce an acceleration due to gravity of 3.2 m/s2, the average density of the Earth would be less than water.
-This is not a rational possibility.
-Unless the movement of material is blocked, the layers of material must increase in density as we approach the center of the Earth.
+Another reason why a changing radius cannot explain the observed differences in gravity is that it is not physically possible to compact the Earth enough to significantly affect g without encountering the problem of density inversion.
+Calculations show that if we attempt to reverse time and expand the Earth to a size where g was only 3.2 m/s2, the planet’s average density would be lower than that of water — an impossibility.
+Unless movement of material is somehow restricted, layers of material must increase in density as they approach the Earth's center.

-It may appear that we have gone through all possible hypotheses without finding the solution.
-Yet fortunately, there are still a couple more possibilities available when we realize that there could be other forces involved besides the gravitational force (weight).
-These forces could be pushing up on an object so as to diminish the strength of the gravitational force.
-A force pushing up on an object could produce an effective g that is less than the present gravitational constant.
+It may seem that we have examined all possible hypotheses without finding a solution.
+However, there are still a few possibilities left when we consider that forces other than gravity (weight) could be involved.
+Such forces could push upward on an object, effectively diminishing the strength of gravitational acceleration.
+A force acting in this way could produce an effective gg lower than the present gravitational constant.

-On the Earth's surface there are two other forces besides the gravitational force that act on an object so as to reduce the net force acting downward on the object.
-The two forces - the pseudo-centrifugal force due to the Earth's rotation and the buoyancy force - decrease the effective weight of an object on the Earth's surface.
-At our present time the maximum centrifugal force is only 0.34% of the weight and for an object with a density of 1000 kg/m3 the buoyancy force is only 0.13% of the weight.
-Because these forces are so low their effect is usually insignificant for most calculations as so these forces are usually neglected.
-But if one of these forces were much stronger in the past then perhaps they could reduce the Earth's effective gravity.
+On Earth's surface, two additional forces besides gravity act to reduce the net downward force on an object: the pseudo-centrifugal force due to Earth's rotation and the buoyant force.
+These forces slightly decrease an object's effective weight.
+Currently, the maximum centrifugal force accounts for only 0.34% of an object's weight, and for an object or animal with a density approximately equal to that of water (1000 kg/m³), the buoyant force of air reduces its weight by only 0.13%.
+Because these forces are so small, their effects are typically insignificant in most calculations and are usually neglected.
+However, if one of these forces had been significantly stronger in the past, it could have meaningfully reduced Earth's effective gravity.

-Fc is the centrifugal force, m is the mass of an object, R is the distance to the rotational axis, w is the angular speed of the Earth’s rotation.
-For computational purposes the mass of the Earth is 5.98 E24 kg, the Earth’s average radius is 6.38 E6 m, and the present angular speed of the Earth’s rotation is 7.272 E-5 rad/s.
+where Fc is the centrifugal force, m is the mass of an object, R is the distance to the rotational axis, and ω is the angular speed of the Earth’s rotation.
+For computational purposes, the mass of the Earth is 5.98×1024 kg, the Earth’s average radius is 6.38×106 m, and the present angular speed of the Earth’s rotation is 7.272×10-5 rad/s.

-The pseudo-centrifugal force actually points away from the rotational axis rather than directly upward against gravity, so that the greatest effect of the centrifugal force is at the equator while there is no effect at the poles.
-In our present world the centrifugal force is so small that this change is unnoticeable, but if we are to believe that the centrifugal force is responsible for reducing the effective weight of dinosaurs the effect would be dramatic.
-Dinosaurs migrating from the lower to the higher latitudes would feel substantially heavier when they are farther away from the equator.
+The pseudo-centrifugal force actually points away from the rotational axis, rather than directly upward against gravity.
+Therefore, the greatest effect of the centrifugal force occurs at the equator, while there is no effect at the poles.
+In our present world, the centrifugal force is so small that this change is unnoticeable.
+However, if we were to believe that the centrifugal force is responsible for reducing the effective weight of dinosaurs, the effect would be dramatic.
+Dinosaurs migrating from lower to higher latitudes would feel substantially heavier as they moved farther from the equator.

-The point of all of this is that scientists know quite well how fast the Earth was rotating during the Mesozoic era.
-We are certain that the Earth had a rotational speed w of 7.526 E-5 rad/s, 150 million years ago, the approximate peak of the dinosaur gigantism.
-Yet this faster rotation would still just produce an insignificant reduction of the effective gravity of the Mesozoic era.
-The maximum centrifugal force during the Mesozoic was at best only 0.37% of the gravitational force at the equator while treating the Earth as a perfect sphere.
+The significance of this is that scientists have a well-established understanding of the Earth's rotational speed during the Mesozoic era.
+We know with certainty that 150 million years ago, at the approximate peak of dinosaur gigantism, the Earth's angular velocity ω was 7.526×10-5 rad/s.
+However, this faster rotation would have resulted in only a negligible reduction in the effective gravity of the Mesozoic era.
+At best, the maximum centrifugal force at the equator would have been only 0.37% of the gravitational force, assuming the Earth was a perfect sphere.

 Let us take a moment to understand why the Earth's rotation is slowing down.

-The gravitational pull of the Moon, causes the Earth to stretch almost in line with the Moon.
-The key phrase here is ‘almost in line’ rather than being directly in line.
-This stretching of the Earth does not line up directly with the Moon because the Earth is rotating.
-The Earth's rotation causes the alignment of the stretching to lead the line drawn between the Earth and the Moon by about three degrees.
-Because the axis of this tidal bulge is not directly in line with the Moon, a torque is being applied to the Earth that is slowing down its rotation.
+The Moon’s gravitational pull causes the Earth to stretch almost in line with the Moon.
+The key phrase here is almost in line rather than directly in line.
+This misalignment occurs because the Earth is rotating, causing the tidal bulge to lead the Earth-Moon axis by approximately three degrees.
+Since the bulge is not perfectly aligned with the Moon, it generates a torque that gradually slows the Earth's rotation.

-The tidal lag also causes a forward force to be applied to the Moon.
-This pulls the Moon into a higher orbit as it circles the Earth, or in other words, the Moon is moving away from the Earth.
-The Moon is moving away from the Earth at a speed of 3.8 cm per year.
+This tidal lag also exerts a forward force on the Moon, pulling it into a higher orbit.
+In other words, the Moon is slowly moving away from the Earth at a rate of 3.8 cm per year.

 Derivation of Fluid Density Equation